Silwane/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chage your user ID to betty
-print the effective userid of current user print all groups current user is part of change the owner of the file hello to user betty create empty file called hello add execute permission to the owner of the file hello add execute permission to the owner and the group owner, and read permission to other users, to the file hello
+print the effective userid of current user print all groups current user is part of change the owner of the file hello to user bettiy create empty file called hello add execute permission to the owner of the file hello add execute permission to the owner and the group owner, and read permission to other users, to the file hello